Not Today (BTS song): Background and release

 BTS released their second Korean-language studio album, Wings, in October 2016, which charted at number one on the Gaon Album Chart and became the best-selling album of 2016 in South Korea.
 Big Hit Entertainment announced in January 2017 that a sequel to the album, titled You Never Walk Alone, would be served as a reissue.
 You Never Walk Alone yielded two singles; the first one was "Spring Day", released on February 13, 2017, by Big Hit.
 On February 12, "Not Today" was announced as another single from the album.
-The song was written by "Hitman" Bang, RM, Supreme Boi, June, and its producer Pdogg.
+The song was written by "Hitman" Bang, RM, Supreme Boi, June, Adora and its producer Pdogg.
 BTS recorded vocals for the track at Big Hit Studios, Seoul.
 It was engineered by Pdogg and June, while mixing was handled by James F. Reynolds at Schmuzik Studios.

 "Not Today" was released for digital download and streaming in various countries by Big Hit on February 20, 2017, as the second single from You Never Walk Alone.
 A Japanese version of the song was recorded and issued digitally for purchase on May 10, 2017, by Universal Music Japan as a B-side track of the band's seventh Japanese-language single album.
 It also contains the Japanese versions of their Korean singles "Blood Sweat & Tears" and "Spring Day".
 It was also released as a four-version CD single in Japan on the same day, with a regular edition and three different limited editions: A, B and C. All four editions contain Japanese versions of "Blood, Sweat & Tears" as A-side and "Not Today" as a B-side track, while the Japanese version of "Spring Day" is present exclusively on the regular edition.
 In addition, edition A includes a DVD containing music videos for the Korean and Japanese versions of "Blood, Sweat & Tears".
 Edition B also comes with a DVD that contains behind the scenes footage of the music video for the Japanese version of "Blood, Sweat & Tears" and the making of album jacket photos, while edition C contains a 36-page photobook.
 The lyrics for the Japanese version were written by KM-Markit.
 It was subsequently included as the fifth track on the band's third Japanese-language studio album, Face Yourself (2018).

 Music and lyrics

 "Not Today" is a hip hop and moombahton song, with a length of 3 minutes and 51 seconds.
-In terms of musical notation, the song is composed in the key of G♯ major, with a moderate tempo of 110 beats per minute.
 Instrumentation is provided by keyboards and synthesizer.
 The song employs a synth-based production consisting of "pounding" beats, "intense" sound and heavy instrumentals.
 It has more of an "aggro-pop" sound like that of their early songs, "Dope" (2015) and "Fire" (2016).
 The track consists of "inconspicuous" verses that are primarily rap-driven, and use "explosive" and "combative" delivery.
 The pre-chorus is "vocal-centric" which leads to a "bombastic" chorus, having a "klaxon-like sound."